blurbdust/writeups/BSidesIA19/README.md

 So we are given primes, a modulus, and an exponent.
 It sounds like RSA again!
 We are given two files, `enc_key.enc` and `flag.enc`.
 I'm guessing we need to decrypt the key first and then do something else to decrypt the flag.

 RsaCtfTool can recreate a RSA key from the numbers that make up the key.
 That sounds like exactly what we need to do. can either do hex or decimal for the recreation.
-I like to use decimal so I used python to conver them.
+I like to use decimal so I used python to convert them.
 Save the numbers as strings, remove the `:`, the new lines, and then `print(int(num, 16))`.
 Then take those numbers and use it with RsaCtfTool's `--createpub`.

 ```
 [blurbdust@X1C]: ~/Documents/B.Sides.19/reconstruction>$ python2.7 ~/tools/RsaCtfTool/RsaCtfTool.py --createpub -n 153417658035385267201603663701555060309113239092246784524632389918822299006317847021185056350551962482372979892829792285582460538571341886594717300718316849082378528321848961256305260150340512082309069043621723469564598541882175214196623792955206212920692949684291862065750365144190626093259936448445115356019 -e 65537